AghaSalikAli/Taste-Karachi/README.md

 This project leverages several AWS cloud services for deployment, storage, and monitoring:

 - **AWS EC2 (t3.micro)**: Hosts the application services including FastAPI, Streamlit, Prometheus, and Grafana.
-- **AWS S3**: Used for storing trained machine learning models, enabling easy access and versioning for model artifacts.
+- **AWS S3**: Used for storing trained machine learning models artefacts, enabling easy access and versioning.
 - **AWS CloudWatch**: Provides monitoring and logging for the deployed services, including resource usage and application logs.

 ### Quick API Test